kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 251-260

 ### Q251
+With regard to ABO blood grouping:
 #### Answer: X. ?

 ### Q252
+With regard to the intercostal spaces:
 #### Answer: X. ?

 ### Q253
+With regard to chemoreceptors:
 #### Answer: X. ?

 ### Q254
+With regard to malaria:
 #### Answer: X. ?

 ### Q255
+The neurotransmitters adrenaline, noradrenaline and dopamine are derived from which amino acid?
 #### Answer: X. ?

 ### Q256
+Adult polycystic kidney disease:
 #### Answer: X. ?

 ### Q257
+With regard to the oesophagus:
 #### Answer: X. ?

 ### Q258
+With regard to carbon dioxide transport:
 #### Answer: X. ?

 ### Q259
+With regard to the malaria life cycle:
 #### Answer: X. ?

 ### Q260
+A 42-year-old woman has a genetic defect and cannot produce J-chains that are important in the structure of immunoglobulins.
+Most likely she will have:
 #### Answer: X. ?

 ## Questions 261-270

 ### Q261
+The decline in incidence of serious infections during the nineteenth and twentieth centuries is mainly due to:
 #### Answer: X. ?

 ### Q262
+With regard to oesophageal constrictions:
 #### Answer: X. ?

 ### Q263
+Which one of the following is true of the haemoglobin/oxygen dissociation curve?
 #### Answer: X. ?

 ### Q264
+With regard to schistosomiasis:
 #### Answer: X. ?

 ### Q265
+An 83-year-old man has chest pain, breathlessness and ankle oedema.
+On clinical examination, cardiomegaly is identified and a subsequent diagnosis of viral myocarditis is made.
+Which of the following micro-organisms is most likely responsible for this illness:
 #### Answer: X. ?

 ### Q266
+Which one fo the following changes in diease patterns have occurred in Europe and North America over the past 50 years?
 #### Answer: X. ?

 ### Q267
+With regard to the diaphragm:
 #### Answer: X. ?

 ### Q268
+At high altitude when the atmospheric pressure is halved, which one of the following changes occurs?
 #### Answer: X. ?

 ### Q269
+Prions:
 #### Answer: X. ?

 ### Q270
+Which of the following is the best neutrophil and macrophage chemotactant?
 #### Answer: X. ?

 ## Questions 271-280

 ### Q271
+The most common cause of death from cancer in women is currently:
 #### Answer: X. ?

 ### Q272
+With regard to diaphragmatic openings:
 #### Answer: X. ?

 ### Q273
+With regard to gas exchange:
 #### Answer: X. ?

 ### Q274
+Which of the following definitions is correct?
 #### Answer: X. ?

 ### Q275
+A 92-year-old man has died secondary to lobar pneumonia.
+At post-mortem he is diagnosed with red hepatization.
+What pathological process within the lung was responsible?
 #### Answer: X. ?

 ### Q276
+Which one of the following dieases is water-borne?
 #### Answer: X. ?

 ### Q277
+With regard to the thoracic duct:
 #### Answer: X. ?

 ### Q278
+With regard to the mechanics of respiration:
 #### Answer: X. ?

 ### Q279
+Which one of the following statements is true?
 #### Answer: X. ?

 ### Q280
+Budd-Chiari syndrome is:
 #### Answer: X. ?

 ## Questions 281-290

 ### Q281
+Which one of the following is true concernign retrospective and prospective studies?
 #### Answer: X. ?

 ### Q282
+With regard to the lungs:
 #### Answer: X. ?

 ### Q283
+Which one of the following is true of haemoglobin?
 #### Answer: X. ?

 ### Q284
+With regard to metaplasia:
 #### Answer: X. ?

 ### Q285
+A 52-year-old man presents with episodic hypertension, an adrenal mass and elevated catacholamines.
+The most likely diagnosis is:
 #### Answer: X. ?

 ### Q286
+Which one of the following studies is regarded as the gold standard in epidemiological research?
 #### Answer: X. ?

 ### Q287
+With regard to the pleura:
 #### Answer: X. ?

 ### Q288
+Which one of the following is true of erythropoietin?
 #### Answer: X. ?

 ### Q289
+Which of the following is a defining characterisitc of a malignant tumour?
 #### Answer: X. ?

 ### Q290
+Following a lethal overdose of paracetamol, the post-mortem will demonstrate:
 #### Answer: X. ?

 ## Questions 291-300

 ### Q291
+You are involved in running a diabetes screening service.
+Two thousand people aged between 60 and 75 are screened.
+Both the mean and median random glucose measurement is 9.5 and the standard deviation is 1.4.
+Which statement is correct?
 #### Answer: X. ?

 ### Q292
+With regard to the pericardium:
 #### Answer: X. ?

 ### Q293
+Which one of the following is true of aldosterone?
 #### Answer: X. ?

 ### Q294
+Which of the following are cytological features of malignancy?
 #### Answer: X. ?

 ### Q295
+A 63-year-old male has a progressive history of congestive cardiac failure.
+At post-mortm, the heart demonstrates extensive replacement of the myocardium by an acellular, eosinophillic material.
+This material is most likely to be:
 #### Answer: X. ?

 ### Q296
+Which one of the following statements is true?
 #### Answer: X. ?

 ### Q297
+Whcih of the following regarding the coronary arteries is correct:
 #### Answer: X. ?

 ### Q298
+With regard to the the renin-angiontensin system:
 #### Answer: X. ?

 ### Q299
+Carcinomas most often metastasize by which of the following routes?
 #### Answer: X. ?

 ### Q300
+A 73-year-old man works in a plastics factory and is exposed to vinyl chloride.
+This industrial exposure has increased his likelihood of developing:
 #### Answer: X. ?

 ## Questions 301-310